+11 10 graduale in two years.

+Program Outcomes

+Up on successful completion of all program

+req uirements, graduates should be able to:

+1. Interpret meaning by striving to achieve

+dynamic equivalence of a message.

+2. Communicate bilingually using English and

+American Sign Language.

+3. Act biculturally, having sensitivity to and

+awareness of American Deaf culture.

+1 A at athically in applying the underlying

-- 1. Interpret meaning by striving to achieve dynamic equivalence of a message. - 2.
-Communicate bilingually using English and American Sign Language. - 3.
-Act biculturally, having sensitivity to and awareness of American Deaf culture. - 4.
-Act ethically in applying the underlying principles of the RID Code of Professional Ethics. - 5.
+- Act ethically in applying the underlying principles of the RID Code of Professional Ethics. - 5.
 Use appropriate business skills. - 6.
 Educate others with information on Deafhood and available resources.

-LIBERAL ARTS & SCIENCES Associate in Art Degree/ Associate in Science Degree 2014-2015
+LIBERAL ARTS & SCIENCES Associate in Art Degree/ Associate in Science Degree 2015-2016